 Key Authority Category Authority Delegation Holder Limits Research Intellectual Property Sign documents for, and act on behalf of, the University in dealings pertaining to University owned IP, including divestment and licensing, and acquisition of IP owned by a third party.
-PVC (Research Operations & Commercialisation) Up to an estimated lifetime value of \$2.0M.
+Director, Adelaide Enterprise Up to an estimated lifetime value of \$2.0M.
 Excludes IP covered under the Brand Policy.
-Research Intellectual Property Sign documents for, and act on behalf of, the University in dealings pertaining to University owned IP, including divestment and licensing, and acquisition of IP owned by a third party.
-Director Commercialisation Up to an estimated lifetime value of \$1.0M.
-Excludes IP covered under the Brand Policy Research Intellectual Property Approval of material transfer agreements relating to transfer of University IP to a non-university IP or publicly-funded research organisation.
-DVC&VP(R); PVC (Research Operations & Commercialisation) Research Intellectual Property Approval of material transfer agreements relating to transfer of University IP to a non-university or publicly-funded research organisation.
-Director Commercialisation Up to \$200k Research Intellectual Property Approval of material transfer agreements relating to transfer of University IP to a non- university or publicly-funded research organisation.
-Commercial Managers, ICS Up to \$100k Research Intellectual Property Where it has been decided not to protect or develop the disclosed IP, consider requests for assignment from the University to the Originator(s), taking into account the related recommendation of the Director Commercialisation.
+Research Intellectual Property Approval of confidentiality agreements and material transfer agreements pertaining to IP.
+DVC&VP(R); Director, Adelaide Enterprise Research Intellectual Property Approval of confidentiality agreements and material transfer agreements relating to IP.
+Commercial Managers, Adelaide Enterprise Up to \$150K Research Intellectual Property Where it has been decided not to protect or develop the disclosed IP, consider requests for assignment from the University to the Originator(s), taking into account the related recommendation of the Director, Adelaide Enterprise.
 DVC&VP(R) Research Intellectual Property Approval for staff to use, in subsequent employment, teaching materials created while employed at the University.
-Executive Dean / Branch Director
+Head of School / Branch Director